List of VeggieTales characters: Larry the Cucumber

-Larry was first created by Phil Vischer in 1991 as a chocolate bar, but then changed to a cucumber, due to Vischer's wife, Lisa, suggesting that parents wouldn’t like videos starring a candy bar because it might promote poor eating habits.
-After being turned into a cucumber, Larry was used to make a 20-second animation test called "Mr. Cuke's Screen Test", which was the genesis of VeggieTales.
+Phil Vischer first conceived Larry as a chocolate bar, but Vischer's wife, Lisa, said that parents would not like videos starring a candy bar because it might encourage poor eating habits.
+After being turned into a cucumber, Larry was used to make a twenty-second animation test called "Mr. Cuke's Screen Test", which was the genesis of VeggieTales.
 Larry then appeared in "VeggieTales Promo: Take 38" chasing after his blue wind-up lobster toy while Bob gave his speech.
 However, Larry's public debut was in the first episode, "Where's God When I'm S-Scared?".
 Throughout the episode, he is established as the source of most of the jokes, including physical gags and silly dialogue.
-The video also featured the first Silly Song: "The Water Buffalo Song".
-For the first two episodes, Mike Nawrocki performed Larry's voice using a more natural tenor and lower range that made the character sound more dim-witted.
-Starting with the third episode "Are You My Neighbor?," Nawrocki changed the scope of Larry's voice to an upper range and included a slight lisp, giving Larry a more youthful and sillier sound.
-Gradually, Larry's speech impediment became less and less prominent with each subsequent video release.
+For the first two episodes, Mike Nawrocki performed Larry's voice differently, sounding much lower and dopier.
+He later changed the voice to a higher pitch with a slight lisp in the third episode, "Are You My Neighbor?".
+Gradually, Larry's speech impediment became less prominent with each new video release.

-For VeggieTales in the House and VeggieTales in the City, Larry is Bob’s roommate in an Odd Couple scenario, with Larry being the Oscar to Bob’s Felix.
+In VeggieTales in the House and VeggieTales in the City, Larry is Bob's roommate in an Odd Couple scenario, with Larry being the Oscar to Bob's Felix.
 In these series, Larry's interests and hobbies consist of such silly activities as eating sardines, riding his bike on the ceiling, and playing make-believe.
-Like Bob, he is also seen working part-time jobs, such as an ice cream vendor and at Pa Grape’s General Store.
-He is also still seen as LarryBoy, haphazardly fighting crime and facing off against his arch-enemy of the series, Motato.
-For The VeggieTales Show, Larry acts more like his old self, often presenting wacky ideas backstage before the shows begin and still writing occasional Silly Songs, including writing the series’ theme song as seen in the pilot episode "God Wants Us To Make Peace".
-Larry also reprises his role as LarryBoy in episodes that take place outside of the theater setting, often re-appearing with The League of Incredible Vegetables.
+Like Bob, he is also seen working part-time jobs, such as an ice cream vendor and at Pa Grape's General Store.
+He is also still seen as LarryBoy, haphazardly fighting crime and facing off against his arch-enemy of the series: Motato.
+In The VeggieTales Show, Larry acts more like his old self, often presenting wacky ideas backstage before the shows begin and still writing occasional Silly Songs, including writing the series' theme song as seen in the pilot episode "God Wants Us To Make Peace".
+Larry also reprises his role as LarryBoy in the episodes that take place outside the theater setting, often reappearing with The League of Incredible Vegetables.